 Message Not Delivered

-sms_opt_inset to true? - Check phone number format: Fanaura stores numbers in E.164 format (+16157296291).
+- Check phone number format: Fanaura stores numbers in E.164 format (+16157296291).
 Invalid formats will fail.

-- Check execution logs: Open the Execution Logs tab to see the error message
+- Check execution logs: Open the Execution Logs tab to see the error message.

 Slow Delivery